Omer (submarine)

 Omer is the name of a series of human-powered submarines.
 The submarines were built by students of the École de technologie supérieure (School of Higher Technology) in Montreal, Quebec, for the International Submarine Races.
-As of 2025, Omer teams hold the human-powered submarine world speed records for two-seater and non-propeller categories.
+As of 2025, Omer teams hold the human-powered submarine world speed records for two-seater propeller, one-seater propeller and one-seater non-propeller categories.
 Those records are :